idreesishaq/head-start-javascript/README.md

 ```
 <srcipt src=main.js> </script>
 ```
   usually written at just before the closing tag of html body.

 9. JavaScript can written as __external__ as well as __internal__.
+10. An another way of writing javascript on realtime is to write the JavaScript code on the on the **console**.<br>
+  i). open favorite browser (mine chrome).<br>
+  ii) Press F12 key, or right click then click the inspect button.
+A side window on the browser window will be open.<br>
+  iii) Now click the **console** button on upper right, adjacent with the **Element** button. <br>
+  iv) Here you can write Javascript code. <br>

 # JavaScript Keywords
   --Keywords-- or --reserved words-- are words that have a special meaning to JavaScript and act as **programming instruction**